dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

+### DO use `Future<void>` as the return type of asynchronous members that do not produce values.

+When you have a synchronous function that doesn't return a value, you use `void` as the return type.
+The asynchronous equivalent is `Future<void>`.

+You may see code that uses `Future` or `Future<Null>` instead because older versions of Dart didn't allow `void` as a type argument.
+Now that it does, you should use it.
+Doing so more directly matches how you'd type a similar synchronous function, and gives you better error-checking for callers and in the body of the function.

 ### AVOID using `FutureOr<T>` as a return type.

 If a method accepts a `FutureOr<int>`, it is [generous in what it